mblayman/mattlayman.com/content/django-riffs/2021-09-13-15-user-session-data.md

   of a cookie
   (commonly, only 4kB).

-Choosing the right session storage engine for your application depends on what the app does.
-If you're in doubt,
-start with the default of database-backed storage, and you should be fine initially.

 ## How Does The Session System Identify Visitors?

 When a visitor comes to your site,